yakumioto/dipper/README_en.md

 ## Usage

-Here's a basic example that demonstrates encrypting and decrypting a string using AES-CBC-128:
+Here's a basic example demonstrating how to use AES-CBC-128 to encrypt and decrypt a string:

 ```go
 package main

 import (
     "fmt"

     "github.com/yakumioto/go-crypto-suite"
 )